qtodzo/DataXRealEstate2020/README.md

 # DataXRealEstate2020
 Predicting Real Estate Values for Strategic and Responsible Investment.
 All instructions on how to use this prediction model are found in the README.
-The actual algorithm is written in the script titled "Predicting.ipynb" and the model output is found in the script titled "Output.ipynb"
+The actual algorithm is written in the script titled "Predicting.ipynb" and the model output is found in the script titled "Model Output.ipynb"
 ## Instructions on how to run the UI
 #### Step 1: Make sure your environment is complete with the necessary modules.
 Your environment must contain the following:
 - Numpy (numerical operations)